mitchejj-attic/.xyz/source/io/pi/rasp-arch-install.md

 description: Raspberry Pi 2
 category: project
 tags: arch, linux, raspberry pi 2
+meta:
+  description: A simple guide for installing Arch Linux on a Raspberry Pi
+  image:
 ---
 [This guide][findME] is intended to more detailed comprehensive install guide that what is found on the [Arch Linux ARM][alarm] site or the [eLinux Wiki][elinux].
 The following convention will be used: